-In our previous work we presented Yarn, a novel system for automatic narrative construction and visualization.
-Here, we present an extension to Yarn to support non-linear narratives in addition to linear narratives with multiple timelines.
+We have presented Yarn, a new system for automatic narrative construction and visualization.
 Through iterative application of HTN planning we generate all possible timelines in a narrative.
 These timelines are visualized using a storyline-like technique to make it easier for a user to summarize the events in the narrative.
 We also support visual comparison of pairs of narrative timelines.

-While we have illustrated the usefulness of Yarn using example narratives from a choice-based video game, a fictional situation in a sitcom, and two movies with non-linear timelines, Yarn can visualize other types of temporal relationships with one or more timelines, such as simulation results, news stories, and historical events.
-As part of our future work we would like to demonstrate the application of Yarn for visualizing news stories in a document corpus, narratives depicting alternate timelines for historical events, and evaluate the performance of Yarn when visualizing large narratives such as those with a few dozen entities and hundreds of timelines.
+While we have illustrated the usefulness of Yarn using example narratives from a choice-based video game and a fictional situation in a sitcom, Yarn can visualize other types of temporal relationships with one or more timelines, such as simulation results, news stories, historical events, and so on.
+As part of our future work we would like to demonstrate the application of Yarn for visualizing news stories in a document corpus, non-linear narratives with flashbacks and flash forwards, and evaluate the performance of Yarn when visualizing large narratives such as those with a few dozen entities and hundreds of timelines.

 Currently Yarn generates all possible timelines in the narrative before it visualizes them.
 This could limit its scalability in scenarios with hundreds of timelines.
 We would like to improve Yarn's pipeline to make the visualization of a timeline available as soon as its layout is ready.
-We would also like to investigate the scalability of our approach for: (1) construction and visualization of more complex narratives consisting of large numbers of character entities and timelines; and (2) comparing two extremely diverging timelines.
 Finally, we would like to extend Yarn to support visualization of streaming/evolving narratives.